tassa-yoniso-manasi-karoto/giita/README.md

 <img src="https://github.com/tassa-yoniso-manasi-karoto/giita/blob/main/hints.webp">

 This hint is guaranteed to be on a long syllable.
-It occurs in sentences with at least one long compound word, it is a suggested location to make the syllable extra long in order to have the time to read the rest, or, a short pause to catch one's breath.
+It occurs in sentences with a long compound word or in enumerations where punctuation is missing, it is a suggested location to make the syllable extra long in order to have the time to read the rest, or, a short pause to catch one's breath.

 Note that this is an added feature and not a feature of the Makhot style.